micropython/micropython/docs/wipy/general.rst

 1. If the heart beat LED flashes quickly, then a Python script(eg ``main.py``) has an error.
 Use the REPL to debug it.
-2. If the heart beat LED stays on, then there was a hard fault, you cannot recover from this, the only way out is by pressing the reset switch.
+2. If the heart beat LED stays on, then there was a hard fault, you cannot recover from this, the only way out is to press the reset switch.